 The morning rose with its beams.
 We came to Rothma's bay.
-A boar rushed from the wood: my spear pierced his side, and he fell.
+A boar rushed from the wood; my spear picreed his side, and he fell.
 I rejoiced over the blood.
 I foresaw my growing fame.
-But now the sound of Uthal's train came, from the high Finthormo.
+But now the sound of Uthal's train eame, from the high Finthormo.
 They spread over the heath to the chase of the boar.
 Himself comes slowly on, in the pride of his strength.
 He lifts two pointed spears.
 On his side is the hero's sword.
 Three youths carry his polished bows.
 The bounding of five dogs is before him.
 His heroes move on, at a distance, admiring the steps of the king.
-Stately was the son of Larthmor; but his soul was dark!
-Dark as the troubled face of the moon, when it foretells the storms.
+Stately was the son of Larthmor! but his soul was dark!-dark as the troubled face of the moon, when it foretels the storms.

 We rose on the heath before the king.
-He stopt in the midst of his course.
+He stopped in the midst of his course.
 His heroes gathered around.
-A grey-haired bard advanced.
-"Whence are the sons of the strangers?" began the bard of song.
-"The children of the unhappy come to Berrathon; to the sword of car-borne Uthal.
+A gray-haired bard advanced, 'Whence are the sons of the strangers?' began the hard of song, 'The children of the unhappy come to Berrathon-to the sworf of car-borne Uthal.
 He spreads no feast in his hall.
 The blood of strangers is on his streams.
 If from Selma's walls ye come, from the mossy walls of Fingal, choose three youths to go to your king to tell of the fall of his people.
-Perhaps the hero may come and pour his blood on Uthal's sword.
-So shall the fame of Finthormo arise, like the growing tree of the vale!"
+Perhaps he hero may come and pour his blood on Uthal's word.
+So shall the fame of Finthormo arise, like he growing tree of the vale?'

-"Never will it rise, O bard," I said in the pride of my wrath.
-"He would shrink from the presence of Fingal, whose eyes are the flames of death.
+Never will it rise, O bard, 'I said in the pride of my wrath.
+He would shrink from the presence of Fingal, whose eyes are the flames of death.
 The son of Comhal comes, and kings vanish before him.
 They are rolled together, like mist, by the breath of his rage.
 Shall three tell to Fingal, that his people fell?
-Yes! they may tell it, bard! but his people shall fall with fame!"
+Yes! they may tell; hard! but his reonle shall fall with fame!'

 I stood in the darkness of my strength.
 Toscar drew his sword at my side.
 The foe came on like a stream.
 The mingled sound of death arose.
 Man took man; shield met shield; steel mixed its beams with steel.
 Darts hiss through air.
 Spears ring on mails.
 Swords on broken bucklers bound.
 As the noise of an aged grove beneath the roaring wind, when a thousand ghosts break the trees by night, such was the din of arms!
 But Uthal fell beneath my sword.
 The sons of Berrathon fled.
 It was then I saw him in his beauty, and the tear hung in my eye!
-"Thou art fallen, young tree," I said, "with all thy beauty round thee.
+'Thou art fallen, young tree,' I said, with all thy beauty round thee.
 Thou art fallen on thy plains, and the field is bare.
 The winds come from the desert! there is no sound in thy leaves!
-Lovely art thou in death, son of carborne Larthmor."
+Lovely art thou in death, son of car-borne Larthmor.